core-wg/resource-directory/draft-ietf-core-resource-directory.md

 the RD may need to limit which lookup clients may access the information.

 In this case, the endpoint (and not the lookup clients) needs to be careful to check the RD's authorization.
+The RD needs to check any lookup client's authorization before revealing information directly (in resource lookup) or indirectly (when using it to satisfy a resource lookup search criterion).

 ## Segmentation